Sepsis is a life-threatening reaction your body has to an infection.

-- an infection of the thin layer of tissue that lines the inside of the abdomen (peritonitis)
+- peritonitis - an infection of the tissue that lines the inside of your tummy

-- an infection of the gallbladder (cholecystitis) or bile ducts (cholangitis)
+- cholangitis - an infection of the bile ducts

 - skin infections, such as cellulitis - these can be caused by a catheter that's been inserted through the skin to give fluids or medication